 Cows and Milk

-We get our milk from dairy cows.
+Cow milk comes from dairy cows.
+90% of the dairy products are made from cow’s milk.
 In the U.S dairy cows are bred to produce milk.

 Cows do not produce milk until after they have given birth.

 We make most dairy products such as butter, cream, ice cream, and cheese from the milk we get from cows.

 Did you know that it takes 350 squirts from a cow to get one gallon of milk!
 Today, dairy farms have machines to get milk from the cow.

 On average cows can produce 7.5 gallons of milk a day!
 On average they can produce 2,000 pounds of milk a year!

 Each dairy cow produces 200,000 cups of milk in her lifetime.

 Dairy cows produced milk for approximately three years.
 After they can no longer produce milk, they are often killed and used for meat.